Hawking radiation with pure states: Direct-sum QFT in curved spacetime and Hawking radiation with pure states

-This means any asymptotic observer, irrespective of what is beyond the horizon, would witness the pure states evolving into pure states in his/her super-selection-sector Hilbert space.
-Furthermore, states behind the horizon are related by discrete spacetime transformation $\mp U\to \pm U,\, \pm V\to \pm V$ (See region Fig.~\ref{fig:confdia}), one can reconstruct the interior state of SBH.
-Furthermore, because of non-commutative relation \eqref{eq:qftalg}, the exterior hawking quanta are not independent of the interior counterparts leading to information reconstruction.
+This means any asymptotic observer, irrespective of what is beyond the horizon, would witness the pure states evolving into pure states in his/her geometric superselection-sector of the total Hilbert space.
+Since states behind the horizon are related by discrete spacetime transformation $UV<0 \to UV>0$ (See region Fig.~\ref{fig:confdia}), one can reconstruct the interior state of SBH.
+Furthermore, because of non-commutative relation \eqref{eq:qftalg}, the exterior hawking quanta are not independent of the interior counterparts, which leads to information reconstruction.
 This forms the first step towards resolving the information paradox.